alexandrunastase/fedora-dev-machine/README.md

 ## Fedora Workstation provisioning using Ansible

- The playbook was tested only on Fedora 29.
+ Note: The playbook was tested only on Fedora 30.

 ### What the playbook does: